Vadim Belyaev

 Vadim Stanislavovich Belyaev (born Wolfson, 28 May 1966) is a Russian businessman, banker and investor.
-He is one of the founders, a major shareholder, former chief executive and board chairman of Otkritie Holding, once the largest privately-held financial group in Russia, and as such the former major shareholder of Otkritie Bank.
+He is one of the founders, a major shareholder, former chief executive and board chairman of Otkritie Holding, once the largest privately held financial group in Russia, and as such the former major shareholder of Otkritie Bank.

 Education and early career

 Vadim Belyaev was born on 28 May 1966, in Moscow, into the family of Russian scientists, Stanislav Wolfson and Natalia Belyaeva.
 His father, Stanislav Wolfson, was an engineer, and well-known as an author of high school chemistry textbooks.
 Born Vadim Wolfson, with his father's surname, he later adopted his mother's.

-In 1989, he graduated from the Moscow Institute of Radio Equipment, Electronics and Automation (MIREA), later re-named the Russian Technology University, with a degree in electronic acoustics and ultrasound engineering.
+In 1989, he graduated from the Moscow Institute of Radio Equipment, Electronics and Automation (MIREA), later renamed the Russian Technology University, with a degree in electronic acoustics and ultrasound engineering.
 After graduation, Belyaev was employed as a computer programmer at the Soviet shipbuilding ministry, following which he briefly worked as an IT-specialist for a private firm.

 In 1995, Belyaev earned a degree in banking and insurance from the Russian government-sponsored Financial University in Moscow (FinU).
 He also holds a certificate in capital markets from the London-based Chartered Institute for Securities & Investment (CISI).